 8. If you are not satisfied with the panel’s decision:

 The Notice of Decision will explain how you can appeal to the Property Assessment Appeal Board.
-For more information contact the PARP office at the Ministry of Community, Sport and Cultural Development, or visit www.cscd.gov.bc.ca/parp/
+For more information contact the PARP office at the Ministry of Municipal Affairs and Housing, or visit www.cscd.gov.bc.ca/parp/

 Disclaimer: Where information presented is different from legislation, legislation shall prevail.